Table of Contents

 Feel free to submit papers to back up your claims, including calling witnesses like your doctor, who may come and confirm the severity of your disability.

-Have the Appeal council review your claim
+Have the Appeal council review you

 If ALJ denies your SSI application, there’s still hope.
 The social security appeals can still review the decisions of the ALJ.
 Either they upload the decision of ALJ, take a decision themselves, or send the case back to ALJ along with proceeding instructions.